Serious Education ... plus the most fun you can have in metal finishing.

-Looking for solution to darken copper (patina copper)+++
+Looking for solution to darken copper (patina copper)(2003)

-I've Been trying to figure out how to patina copper to a dark color---The problem is-all the formulas out there are for green/blue patinas.
-You mentioned pool chlorine over night to accomplish a green patina.
+Q. I've been trying to figure out how to patina copper to a dark color -- the problem is that all the formulas out there are for green/blue patinas.
+You mentioned pool chlorine overnight to accomplish a green patina.
 Would I use the same thing to accomplish a dark patina except I would spray and wipe it off instead?Kendall Turner

 - Upland, California